Hormonal Belly Fat: What It Is and How to Lose It

 Because of visceral fat’s location closer to (sometimes surrounding) the vital organs of your body, this type of fat greatly increases your risk for serious health problems.
 Since visceral fat cells are released directly into your blood, they end up making their way into your liver, pancreas, heart, and other vital organs – which is a problem considering these fat cells contain triglycerides that can pump harmful free fatty acids into cells that are not designed to store fat.
 This can trigger a cascade of health problems, so it’s vitally important to reduce this type of fat as much as possible.

-But how do you do it?
+But how do you do lose hormonal belly fat?
 As I mentioned before, losing weight (especially this type of fat) takes more than just eating like a rabbit and restricting how much food you consume.
 Remember: With increased health comes a balanced body.
-Weight gain and the presence of visceral fat are a sign that your system is out of balance, and that can greatly affect how well your body burns fat, specifically visceral fat.
+Weight gain and the presence of visceral fat are a sign that your system is out of balance, and that can greatly affect how well your body burns fat, specifically hormonal belly fat.
 One imbalance that is likely to be part of this problem may be hormone imbalance.

-Why your stress hormone is causing belly fat.
+Why your stress is causing hormonal belly fat

 Your hormones are your body’s chemical messengers, sending instructions from one area to another, to direct metabolic functions.
 Hormones instruct the organs of the endocrine system – such as your thyroid and adrenal glands – to release more hormones in a complex symphony of metabolic balance.
 This is why, when one hormone or hormone-producing organ goes awry, it can inhibit the whole process, and since metabolism is directly linked to your body’s ability to use food for fuel, this can send your fat-burning ability into a tailspin.
 But when it comes to belly fat and visceral fat in particular, after years of studying and clinical experience I have seen one hormone imbalance that is most often to blame: cortisol.